charlessolar/Aggregates.NET/README.md

 Status
 ------

-Codebase will compile but there are no tests, over the next few weeks I'll be adding a test project and verifying that Aggregates.NET works as intended.
+Aggregates.NET will handle retreiving roots from the event store and updating the stream after finishing command processing.
+It can take your snapshots for you, and is very extendable.
+Support for various nicities such as entities and value objects will be added in the near future.
+There is a working example code base available above, which uses RavenDB for persistance.
+I am currently waiting on the availability of two pull requests I've submitted to NEventstore to make an official build of Aggregates.NET.
+I am also still designing and testing various features and have yet to put the entire project under test.
 This process means some features/api might change so consider the project in an Alpha state

 Nuget
 -----